thewmh/ts-fundamentals-v3/NOTES.md

 ## Compiling a TypeScript Program

 With the minimum possible setup, let's compile a TS program w/ 3 files.
 The goals of this section are to get hands-on w/ TS and the compiler CLI, learn how the compiler-emitted JJS code changes depending on JS language level and module type, Examine a program's compiled output, including the type declaration file.
 For this minimal project, we'll have 3 files; `package.json` (package manifest), `tsconfig.json` (TS compiler settings), `src/index.ts` ("the program").
 These files are here: `packages/hello-ts/src`.
-By deault, TS will put output files side-by-side w/ source code.
+By default, TS will put output files side-by-side w/ source code.
 Also by default, TS will output JS to support ES3 syntax (~IE6).
 Any of the options set in the `tsconfig.json` file can be passed as commands to the TS CLI, but as the complexity of the required configuration grows, using a config file is the better option.
 The `src/index.ts` file for this lesson is using a couple of JS features that came to the language in ES2015 (Promise) and ES2017 (async/await), which is important when looking at what the target and compiled output is.
 In a terminal, navigate to `packages/hello-ts` and run `yarn dev`.
 This will start the TS compiler.
 You should see a `dist` directory created, inside of which will be an `index.js` file.
 Take a look at what the ES3 output of that file looks like, then change the `tsconfig.json` target to ES2015, take another look at the `dist/index.js` file, then change the `tsconfig.json` target to ES2017, take another look at the `dist/index.js` file...
 You should have seen the `dist/index.js` file go from very large for ES3, to essentially the same as `src/index.ts` when setting the target to ES2017.
 The only difference should be that the TS types have been removed in the final output.

 Q: Multi-target output?
 Use TS to output a modern bundle, then use Babel to transpile for older bowsers (if needed).